ECW World Heavyweight Championship: Interpromotional title change

-In April 2000, the ECW World Heavyweight Championship became the focus of a highly unusual interpromotional conflict involving ECW, World Championship Wrestling (WCW), and the World Wrestling Federation (WWF).
+In April 2000, the ECW World Heavyweight Championship became the focus of a highly unusual inter-promotional conflict involving ECW, World Championship Wrestling (WCW), and the World Wrestling Federation (WWF).
 At the time, Mike Awesome was the reigning ECW World Heavyweight Champion and without prior notice to ECW, Awesome made a surprise appearance on the April 10 episode of WCW Monday Nitro after signing a contract with WCW.
 ECW owner Paul Heyman responded by filing a legal injunction to prevent Awesome from appearing on WCW programming with the ECW World Heavyweight Championship belt.

-To resolve the situation and ensure the title was returned to ECW, an agreement was brokered between ECW and the WWF, with the latter agreeing to loan former ECW wrestler Taz for a one-night appearance to reclaim the ECW World Heavyweight Championship from Amesome.
+To resolve the situation and ensure the title was returned to ECW, an agreement was brokered between WCW, ECW, and the WWF, with the latter agreeing to loan former ECW wrestler Taz for a one-night appearance to reclaim the ECW World Heavyweight Championship from Awesome.
 On April 13, 2000, at an ECW event in Indianapolis, Indiana, Taz defeated Awesome to win the ECW World Heavyweight Championship, marking a rare instance in professional wrestling where two wrestlers signed to separate promotions faced each other for a third promotion’s world championship.

 On April 22, 2000 at ECW CyberSlam, Tommy Dreamer defeated Taz to become the new ECW World Heavyweight Champion, thereby returning the title fully to ECW.
 The title remained active until April 11, 2001, when ECW ceased operations.
 In May 2002, WWF renamed to World Wrestling Entertainment (WWE) and subsequently purchased ECW's assets on January 28, 2003.